-As the project manager, you are the center of this project.
-You need to know what the goals are, and where this fits in the bigger picture while at the same time having a handle on much of the detail at every stage.
+The project manager is the center of this project.
+They need to know what the goals are, and where this fits in the bigger picture while at the same time having a handle on much of the detail at every stage.

-Finally, you need to be an objective judge of much of what is going on, while at the same time being at the subjective heart of all which is happening.
+Finally, they need to be an objective judge of much of what is going on, while at the same time being at the subjective heart of all which is happening.

 This is the person who is responsible for paying for the work.
 Often this is the team responsible for the problem or opportunity the project has been established to look at.
 They are the people with most to gain from the project, hence it is their budget which is at risk.

 When your project requires niche skill sets, these are often found outside of your organization’s in-house staff.
 Materials required for a project often also come from outside your organization–whether paper stock, asphalt or aerial photography drones.